-- If your system is sort-of working early, you can have it tested in an incremental demo. - If the final demo mark is less than what was scored in an incremental demo, you will be awarded the incremental demo mark.
+- If your system is sort-of working early, you can have it tested in an incremental demo. - If the final demo points are less than what was scored in an incremental demo, you will be awarded the incremental demo points.